 When parallelism turned on, Adaptive Server can perform a simple scan in parallel using the exchange operator above the scan operator. exchange produces three worker processes (based on the three partitions), each of which scans the three disjointed parts of the table and sends the output to the consumer process.
 The emit operator at the top of the tree does not know that the scans are done in parallel.

 Example A:

-'''

-select from titles

-Executed in parallel by coordinating process and 3 worker processes.
+select from titles Executed in parallel by coordinating process and 3 worker processes.

 4 operator(s) under root

-The type of query is SELECT.

 ROOT:EMIT Operator

-'''

-''' EXCHANGE Operator (Merged)

-Executed in parallel by 3 Producer and 1 Consumer processes.
+EXCHANGE Operator (Merged) Executed in parallel by 3 Producer and 1 Consumer processes.

-Image: EMIT Operator
+''' EXCHANGE:EMIT Operator